Every year, numerous holidays are celebrated in Glasgow. Below are the main dates for these festivities:January 1: New Year's Day (national)

 There are numerous bike lanes set up in and around the city.
 Next Bike offers more than 500 bikes in self-service, spread around 43 stations across town.
 Count GBP 1 for 30 minutes and GBP 10 for 24 hours (for more information, visit https://www.nextbike.co.uk/en/glasgow/).

 Furthermore, various independent shops offer bike rental services.
 Count GBP 20 per day on average.

 Once in Glasgow, don't hesitate to get in touch with tourism professionals for information and help in organising your stay.Glasgow iCentre

 The official tourism site in Scotland is a treasure trove of information for Glasgow.

-The currency of the United Kingdom is the Pound Sterling (£).
+The currency used in the United Kingdom is the British Pound (GBP).

 AUD 1 = GBP 0,56